 Submissions must be received no later than January 15 of the year in which publication is sought.
-Please submit manuscripts as MS word documents in electronic format via email to: calcofi_coordinator@coast.ucsd.edu.
-Or submit one double-spaced, single-sided printout of your manuscript, including text, tables, and figures along with electronic files for the manuscript on a CD (use Word; see "Manuscript Guidelines" below for more details on preparing tables and figures).
+Please submit manuscripts as MS word documents in electronic format via email to: calcofi\coordinator@coast.ucsd.edu. (use Word; see "Manuscript Guidelines" below for more details on preparing tables and figures).
 Manuscript should be submitted to:

-CalCOFI Coordinator Southwest Fisheries Science Center 8604 La Jolla Shores Drive La Jolla, California 92037-1508 USA Telephone: (904) 242-7029

-Fax: (858) 546-5656
+CalCOFI Coordinator Southwest Fisheries Science Center 8604 La Jolla Shores Drive La Jolla, California 92037-1508 USA Fax: (858) 546-5656

-The manuscript on the CD and the printouts must be identical.
 The manuscript should contain the following parts: